9 April 1777: The ambitious teenager shows his potential

 However, approaching at barely walking pace it took hours of nerve-shredding anticipation before the two forces met.
 Nelson spent some of that time composing a prayer in his private journal and adding a codicil to his will petitioning the nation to provide for Emma.

 When battle came, it unfolded much as he predicted.
 Nelson was struck by a musket ball at 1.15pm.
 The manner of his death later that afternoon – with triumph by then assured – might almost have been scripted by him too.
 The undress uniform coat he wore that day is, and will remain, a treasure of the National Maritime Museum’s collections.

 News of the battle, which took place on 21 October 1805, didn’t reach the Admiralty until 6 November.
 So why did news of Nelson’s victory at Trafalgar take so long to reach England?

 9 January 1806: A nation venerates its fallen hero

 This was a day that cemented Nelson’s status as a national icon.
 News of Trafalgar had reached Britain in early November 1805, and jubilation at the victory was mixed with mourning for Nelson’s loss.
-The king approved a state funeral and, on 5 January 1806, the Painted Hall at the Royal Hospital in Greenwich was thrown open for the public to view Nelson’s coffin.
+George III approved a state funeral and, on 5 January 1806, the Painted Hall at the Royal Hospital in Greenwich was thrown open for the public to view Nelson’s coffin.